How to Make a Meatpie and other Tales of the Ambitious Mother.

 “Whatcha shooting?”
 I asked him.

 “Hmmm.
 Puma.
 I did a Puma job once.”
 I tried not to sound, god forbid, jealous.

 After we waved our goodbyes, I couldn’t help but think of the great job I did for Puma.
 People said it was an especially good Puma commercial.
-Therefore, shouldn’t I do all the Puma jobs?
+So, it was only natural that I did all the Puma jobs right?
 I mean, how could they, the Puma Corporation, do a job in my own backyard without me?
-With one eyeball on my son and one across the park at the film crew, I strained to relax and ignore that green ache in my stomach.
+With one eyeball on my son and one across the park at the film crew, I strained to relax and ignore the green ache in my stomach.

-Then a little boy with a tiny Afro came into the park with Thomas the Train and my son went absolutely ballistic.
+Then a little boy with a tiny Afro came into the park with Thomas the Train and my son went ballistic.
 My son covets trains the way I covet jobs.
 And Tiny Afro wasn’t sharing.
 Owen picked himself up and threw himself to the ground repeatedly as though bouncing on a bed.
 He banged his head on the gravel.
 He screamed, “Thomas!
-My Thomas!” and did that thing two year olds do.
+My Thomas!” and did that thing two-year-olds do.